-Special appreciation is expressed to the Hale County landowners and water users for allowing their wells to be measured by Board and Water District personnel.
+Special appreciation is expressed to the Bailey County landowners and water users for allowing their wells to be measured by Board and Water District personnel.
 This study could not have been accomplished without their cooperation and the records obtained from their wells.

-Special thanks is also expressed to the staff of the High Plains Underground Water Conservation District No. 1, Mr. Frank A. Rayner, general manager, and to Dr. Robert M. Winn of West Texas State University for providing records and consultation during the study.
+Special thanks are also expressed to the staff of the High Plains Underground Water Conservation District No. 1, Mr. Frank A. Rayner, general manager, for providing records and consultation during the study.